palewire/go-big-with-github-actions/docs/scraper.md

-# Scraping data on schedule
+# Scraping data on a schedule

 A web scraper is a computer script that can extract data from a website and store it in a structured format.
 It's one of the most common ways to collect information from the web and a favorite tool of data journalists.

-Since the web is always updating, many scrapers need to be run regularly to keep the data fresh.
-Scheduling routine tasks on a personal computer can be unreliable, and many cloud services can be expensive and difficult to configure.
+Since the web constantly updates, scrapers must run regularly to keep the data fresh.
+Scheduling routine tasks on a personal computer can be unreliable, and many cloud services can be expensive or difficult to configure.
 And then there's the tricky bit of figuring out where you'll store the data.

-This is any area where GitHub Actions can help.
-Building off the fundamentals we covered in the previous chapter, we can schedule a workflow that will run a web scraper and store the results in our repository.
-For free!
+This is an area where GitHub Actions can help.
+Building on the fundamentals we covered in the previous chapter, we can schedule a workflow that will run a web scraper and store the results in our repository — for free!

 Examples of Actions scrapers that we've worked on include: